 Anyone exhibiting these signs is in dire need of help from a drug rehabilitation center.

 When someone has been using flunitrazepam heavily or over an extended period, they can expect to experience Rohypnol withdrawal when their use stops.
-Withdrawal symptoms of Rohypnol are unpleasant and can become dangerous in certain situations.
+Withdrawal symptoms of Flunitrazepam are unpleasant and can become dangerous in certain situations.

 Rohypnol withdrawal symptoms include:

-- Extreme mood fluctuations
+- extreme mood fluctuations

-- Recurring, severe headaches
+- recurring, severe headaches

-- Respiratory and cardiac irregularities
+- respiratory and cardiac irregularities

 Because these symptoms can be dangerous, anyone wanting to get clean should not attempt it alone, rather seek professional drug abuse treatment.

-Stopping Flunitrazepam Use
+How to Stop Flunitrazepam Use